-"The objective of the company is production, delivery and maintenance of systems for processing and purifying wastewater, food waste, solid waste and bio sludge and other types of waste from vessels and offshore installations, including interests in other companies with similar
+"The objective of the company is production, delivery and maintenance of systems for processing and purifying wastewater, food waste, solid waste and bio sludge and other types of waste from vessels and offshore installations, including interests in other companies with similar business."

 The board of Vow has defined clear objectives and strategies for the company's business activities, to secure a sustainable long-term value creation for the shareholders of the company.
-The board normally has two scheduled meetings per year that deal with the company's

-VOW ANNUAL REPORT 2023 CORPORATE GOVERNANCE strategy, where objectives and risk profiles are evaluated.
+The board normally has two scheduled meetings per year that deal with the company's strategy, where objectives and risk profiles are evaluated.
 In its work, the board considers economic, social, and environmental conditions.